 TERENCE CHEA and DON THOMPSON

-Gov. Gavin Newsom declared a state of emergency in response to the wildfires, powered by gusts that reached more than 102 mph (164 kph).
+Gov. Gavin Newsom said in a statement that officials were deploying “every resource available” to respond to the wildfires, including a large blaze in Northern California’s wine country powered by gusts that reached more than 102 mph (164 kph).

-In the San Francisco Bay Area, two grass fires Sunday briefly halted traffic on an interstate bridge.
-The flames came dangerously close to homes in the city of Vallejo.
+In the San Francisco Bay Area, two grass fires briefly halted traffic on an Interstate bridge.
+The flames came dangerously close to homes in Vallejo.
 Another grass fire closed a stretch of interstate that cut through the state capital as smoke obstructed drivers.

 Hundreds of people arrived at the Sonoma County Fairgrounds in Santa Rosa by Sunday.
 Some came from senior care facilities.
 More than 300 people slept inside an auditorium filled with cots and wheeled beds.
 Scores of others stayed in a separate building with their pets.